St Andrews museum wall graphics

 Eleven window graphics were installed

-University of St Andrews library’s gardens is often busy with students and visitors.
-And a short distance from Wardlaw Museum.
+University of St Andrews library’s gardens is often busy with students and visitors and a short distance from Wardlaw Museum.
 Eleven large windows were chosen to serve as billboards promoting Philip’s exhibition.

-Applying the window graphics
+Applying window graphics

 Exhibition graphics St Andrews